jeraman/insertions/osx/README.md

 ### Configuring audio
 To import your audio inside OBS you'll need to:

 1. Go to *System preferences* > *Sound* > *Output*;
 2. Select Soundflower as default output.

+Don't forget to return there when you're done to enable your speakers again!

 By them you should notice that you can (should?) no longer hear your speakers.
 Everything now is being routed by default to Soundflower.
 This allows you to import the routed audio inside external applications as if your speakers were a microphone.
 Actually, this is exactly what we are going to do inside OBS by:

 3. Clicking on *Desktop Audio settings* (i.e. the wheels) > *properties;*
 4. Choose *Soundflower (2ch)* as device.